 Some of the techniques utilized in ABA therapy include the following:

 Positive reinforcement rewards individuals when they exhibit an appropriate behavior.
 Reinforcement can be in the form of praise, a toy, or a treat, for example.
 This technique is tied closely to the A-B-C strategy and can be part of other ABA techniques.

 Discrete trial training (DTT) uses brief, clear instructions to prompt a behavioral response.
 There are numerous tasks that can be utilized to create this prompt, such as physically guiding the individual to perform the desired behavioral response.
 Over time, the instructions will disappear, and the individual will be able to engage in the desired behavior without prompting.

 The Picture Exchange Communication System (PECS) is utilized to develop communication strategies for individuals diagnosed with autism with limited or no verbal ability.
 The technique teaches individuals to use pictures to express themselves.
 The early stages of this technique can revolve around pictures of objects and gradually incorporate an expanded, more abstract vocabulary, such as emotions or full comments.

 Be Prepared for an ABA Therapy Role

 Administering ABA therapy can be a delicate process, as can providing parents and caregivers with the tools they need to continue ABA therapy strategies outside of a clinical setting.
-The curriculum covered in Regis College’s online Master of Science in Applied Behavior Analysis (ABA) program can help students gain the confidence to successfully utilize the correct ABA techniques to bring about positive behaviors.
+The curriculum covered in masters in Applied Behavior online (ABA) program can help students gain the confidence to successfully utilize the correct ABA techniques to bring about positive behaviors.
 Courses help students hone and refine the skills needed to be successful in an ABA therapy career, such as strong observational, analytical, communication, and interpersonal competencies.
 Learn more about the program today.